resah/aoepeople.github.io/content/posts/key-to-keycloak.md

 <!--more-->

-Being a complex project, Keycloak can be intimidating at first glance, but once we learn how the general architecture and workflows look like we can precisely implement providers to fine-tune Keycloak's behaviour.
+Being a complex project, Keycloak can be intimidating at first glance, but once we learn how the general architecture and workflows look like we can easily implement providers to fine-tune Keycloak's behaviour.

-Let us take a look into what Keycloak does is when a user is authenticated, and see how we can implement such a provider:
+Let us take a look into what Keycloak does when a user is authenticated, and see how we can implement such a provider:

 ![Keycloak Auth](/images/keycloak-auth.png)

 We can see multiple points marked with "SPI" (service provider interface).
-These are all the points where we can provide additional or alternative implementations, and alter the way Keycloak works.
+These are all points where we can provide additional or alternative implementations, and alter the way Keycloak works.
-Please note, some API's are private, which means they can change in any way during Keycloak updates.
-So one has to be careful where and when functionality is added.
+Please note, some SPI's are private, which means they can change in any way during Keycloak updates.
+So be careful where and when you add functionality.

 In our example we want to implement a new token mapper, to have some claims mapped in a specific way.
-To do this, we setup a small Java project in our favorite Editor, throw in some gradle build scripts (maven works too, of course!) and define our entry point and a marker for Keycloak to load our provider:
+To do this, we setup a small Java project in our favorite editor, throw in some Gradle build scripts (Maven works too, of course!) and define our entry point and a marker for Keycloak to load our provider:

 ![Keycloak Code](/images/keycloak-code.png)